 A second subtest in Missouri therefore seeks to determine whether the results of the accident were “foreseeable” or “reasonably foreseeable.”
 Individuals are therefore considered to be liable for results that are foreseeable from their actions or inactions.
 In the case of a bicyclists: consider the case of a cyclist who was injured when a power line fell in front her path, causing her to fall off her back and break her wrist.
 If the power line fell because a construction worker failed to properly re-attach the power line to its mount after doing routine maintenance, the construction workers inactions are both a “but for” cause of the action and are reasonably foreseeable.
 However, if the power line fell because the construction worker spilled honey on the ground while eating his lunch, causing a swarm of bees to burrow into the supports for the power line thus causing it to fall, that the power cable fell and injured a bicyclist is not a foreseeable result of spilling honey on the ground.
 The construction worker would therefore not be legally liable for the injuries resulting.
 This is so even though the construction worker’s spill was a “but for” cause of the accident.

-Finally, the injured party must actually be physically injured.
+Finally, the injured party’s bicycle accident attorney must prove that the injured party is actually physically injured.
 Being inconvenienced, annoyed, or mentally or emotionally injured is usually insufficient in Missouri to obtain damages in a bicycle accident case, except in very rare cases.
 Because medical bills are normally a large part of the compensation sought by injured cyclists, it is extremely important for injured parties to consistently document their injuries and expenses with medical professionals as soon as possible after an accident occurs.